nhmkdev/cardmaker/CardMaker/bin/Release/Readme.txt

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Current Known Mono Issues (Lightly tested in Ubuntu 12.04 LTS)
+Current Known Mono Issues (Lightly tested in Ubuntu 20.04.1 LTS)
 -------------------------
-I installed mono using this: "sudo apt-get install mono-complete"

-sudo apt-get install libcanberra-gtk-module
+I installed mono using the following commands: sudo apt-get install mono-complete sudo apt-get install libcanberra-gtk-module

 In OSX you can try the following: 1) Install mono 2) install XQuartz (provides Windows.Forms support)